 We Did: Stories of United Methodists living marriage equality

-Joe Agne is a retired elder in the New York Annual Conference, working part-time as the associate pastor at FUMC Boulder.
+Jack King is retired elder in the New York Annual Conference.

 We Did is a project of Methodists in New Directions (MIND) dedicated to making visible our ministries to LGBTQ people and encouraging others in the UMC to transcend the institutional requirement to discriminate and make their ministries visible, too.
 It is part of the Biblical Obedience movement sweeping across the United Methodist Church.
 You can read all the We Did stories here.
 We invite you to submit your own story to We Did.